straz/dna_search/readme.md

 The `biopython` layer contains large python libraries and a copy of the reference data files.
 These are available to the lambda at runtime, they are mounted in `/opt/data` while the lambda runs.

-The build script for the layer is basically `pip install` plus `gzip`.
+The `build.sh` script for the layer is basically `pip install` plus `gzip`.
 You might think it's ok to build this layer on your mac, but not so.
 Apparently there are binaries involved, and any error messages you might see are quite deceptive.
-So you have to build the layer on a CentOS image (or authentic Amazon AMI).
+So you have to build the layer on a CentOS image (or an authentic Amazon AMI).